The Federal Government and the Minnesota Office of Higher Education fund the work-study programs.

 Funding to the student comes in the form of a paycheck for hours worked in a designated work-study position.
 It is the intention of the program that students use the income they earn from their work-study position to pay any outstanding billing and to help them pay for their living expenses.
 Work-study funding is the only financial aid program that funding goes directly to the student without paying towards the student’s billing first.
 Students will receive a paycheck (direct deposit or paper check) on a bi-weekly pay schedule.

-Work study provides jobs at $10.00 per hour for students with financial need who want to earn part of their educational expenses.
+Work-study provides jobs at $10.00 per hour for students with financial need who want to earn part of their educational expenses.
 The hours a student may work depends upon the student's need, class schedule, and the job.
-Jobs are located on-campus, or off-campus with a public or private non-profit agencies which have made arrangements with the South Central College.
-Part-time work study employment is also available during the summer.
+Jobs are located on-campus, or off-campus with public or private non-profit agencies which have made arrangements with the South Central College.
+Part-time work-study employment is also available during the summer.
 Whenever possible, students are assigned to positions in their major field of study or interest.
-First priority for these positions are given to students having financial need, who apply by May 1st, and indicate work study on their FAFSA application.
-A Work Study Application must be completed prior to employment.
-If you have any questions regarding work study, please contact the Work Study Coordinator at 507-389-7424.
+First priority for these positions is given to students having financial need, who apply by May 1st, and indicate work-study on their FAFSA application.
+A Work-Study Application must be completed prior to employment.
+If you have any questions regarding work-study, please contact the Work-Study Coordinator at 507-389-7424.